Loading Events

 • $150, in-person attendees – government (must have an email ending in “.gov” in order to register at this rate)

-• For faculty and students from the University of Maryland, Baltimore; Universities at Shady Grove; and University of Michigan, the workshop is free for in-person attendance.
+• For faculty and students from the University of Maryland, Baltimore; The Universities at Shady Grove; and University of Michigan, the workshop is free for in-person attendance.
 Other students, please email us for a reduced rate.
 Please contact us at (info@complexgenerics.org) and indicate which workshop you are interested in.

 • Continuing education (CE) credits will not be provided for attending this workshop.
 A certificate of attendance will only be provided to individuals attending the workshop in-person.